-This month I’ll be sharing a 4 part blog series addressing frequently asked questions about IBS such as: What is it?
+This month I’ll be sharing a 3 part blog series addressing frequently asked questions about IBS such as: What is it?
 Symptoms?
 How is it diagnosed?
 How can it be managed with diet?
 What is a FODMAP?
-Plus, I’ll also be sharing my personal experience living with this condition for the past 12 years.

 So let’s get started…What is IBS?

 IBS is a chronic condition that is estimated to effect 10-15% of the population and includes symptoms such as abdominal pain, bloating, and altered bowel behaviours, such as constipation and/or diarrhea, or alternating between the two.

 The cause is not fully understood, but it is known as a functional GI disorder, which indicates it may be related to problems with how your brain and gut work together.
 Plus, did you know that the gut is often referred to as our “second brain”?